 Plan, plant, maintain…then what?
 There are a few other things you can do to decrease your yard’s flammability and protect your home from wildfire spread.

 Due to our diverse climate, Colorado residents know that wildfires can occur at any time of the year.
-Prepping your yard for drought will give you some peace of mind – and some curb appeal, to boot.
+Keeping fire-wise guidelines with your landscaping in mind and prepping your yard for drought will give you some peace of mind – and some curb appeal, to boot.

-If you want some help designing drought tolerant, fire-resistant landscaping, get in touch with us.
+If you want help designing drought-tolerant, fire-resistant landscaping, get in touch with us today.